PMunch/notifishower/README.md

-  --<id>.font <font>                        Set the font for a text element --<id>.color <color>                      Set the color for a text element --<id>.image <path>                       Store an image element with a given ID --ninepatch <path>                        Set the background to a ninepatch image --ninepatch.tile <bool>                   Set the ninepatch to tiling mode or not --monitor <xrandrID> [<x>,<y>] [<w>:<h>]  Defines a monitor to show the notification on --format <format>                         Sets the layout of the notification --padding <number>                        The default padding for '-' in a pattern
+  --<id>.font <font>                        Set the font for a text element --<id>.color <color>                      Set the color for a text element --<id>.image <path>                       Store an image element with a given ID --<id>.action <action>                    Assign an action to an element --<id>.hover <color>                      Set the color of the hover indicator --background.action <action>              Assign an action to clicks outside any element --ninepatch <path>                        Set the background to a ninepatch image --ninepatch.tile <bool>                   Set the ninepatch to tiling mode or not --monitor <xrandrID> [<x>,<y>] [<w>:<h>]  Defines a monitor to show the notification on --format <format>                         Sets the layout of the notification --padding <number>                        The default padding for '-' in a pattern --timeout <number>                        Close the notification after a number of seconds

 Positions and widths:
   X and Y positions can be the position on the monitor to display the